fetia/fetia.github.io/_tabs/publications.md

 order: 3
 ---

-This page lists a selection of my peer-reviewed journal articles, conference papers, and my 2023 Wiley book on SDN, distributed control, and AI-native orchestration.
+This page lists a selection of my peer-reviewed journal articles, conference papers, and books on SDN, distributed control, and AI-native orchestration.
 For the full and continuously updated list, please visit:
 [Google Scholar](https://scholar.google.com/citations?user=XIVmhMcAAAAJ)